Processing Units

 Sentinel-1 Change Detection

-An example of calculation of processing units for a Sentinel-1 change detection request (e.g. comparison of two time slices) is presented in the table below.
+An example of calculation of processing units for a Sentinel-1 change detection request (for example, comparison of two time slices) is presented in the table below.

 Parameter | Quantity | Multiplication factor | Details |